KMUN

-KMUN (91.9 FM) is a community and public radio station in Astoria, Oregon, United States, serving the northern Oregon Coast from Astoria to Tillamook.
-The station is owned by the Tillicum Foundation, alongside classical music and news station KCPB-FM 90.9, and maintains studios in Tillicum House on Exchange Street in Astoria.
+KMUN (91.9 MHz) is a community and public radio station in Astoria, Oregon, serving the Northern Oregon Coast Range.
+The station is owned by the Tillicum Foundation, alongside KMUX-FM 90.9, and maintains studios in Tillicum House on Exchange Street in Astoria.
 Three low-power translators and KTCB (89.5 FM) in Tillamook extend the signal south.
 KMUN features a block radio format with news, public affairs, and music programming.
-The Tillicum Foundation also owns KCPB-FM 90.9, a complementary service with NPR national news programs and classical music.